Overall Score

 -

-Increase touch target sizes medium
+Ensure WCAG-compliant touch target sizes and spacing medium

 -